 Other Maritime Laws

-If you live in Alaska, work in the maritime industry, and have been injured on the job, you have many options to get money that will help you get back on your feet.
-With the guidance of an experienced lawyer, you can be sure that you take the right steps, with the right timeline, and under the right laws, to get the compensation you are owed.
+If you live in Alaska, work in the maritime industry, and have been injured on the job, you can get money that will help you get back on your feet.
+With the guidance of an experienced maritime lawyer, you can be sure to take the right steps to get the compensation you are owed.